flogic/whiskey_disk/README.markdown

 than proceeding with any of the deployment actions.
 This makes it easy to simply run whiskey\_disk out of cron so that it will automatically perform a deployment whenever changes are pushed to the upstream git repositories.

-To turn on staleness checking, simply set the 'check' environment variable:
+To turn on staleness checking, simply specify the '--check' flag when deploying (or the shorter '-c')

-    check='yes' wd deploy --to=foobar:production
+    wd deploy --check --to=foobar:production

 ### Configuration Repository ###